 The two generals share drug user, but, instead, to target the drug trafficker.
-In their view, drug pushers, who exploit the weakness should not be to jail the of people, many haunted by episodes of child sexual abuse or trauma, are a threat to public safety.
+In their view, drug pushers, who exploit the weakness episodes of child sexual abuse or trauma, are a threat to public safety.
 In their view, these people need to be behind bars.
 Additionally, both Parks and Wetzsteon feel law enforcement should lead users out of their drug habit.
 They take pride. then, that the county is a state leader when it comes to providing drug users with rehabilitation opportunities, not jail.